-I planted a 10 x 10 plot of flax as part of a longterm project to weave a sail.
+In 2019, planted a 10 x 10 plot of flax as part of a longterm project to weave a sail.
 I am starting from a very soft learning space so the number of steps ahead is huge.
 This project is both a work in progress and being written up as I have time.
 Sections with bold headers are typed up.

 I’d been warned that before planting, make sure the seeds are a fiber variety instead of an oil seed plant!
 Check.
 Got that right.
 Then, if you think you’ll need it, make sure you create a garden with some cross support for the plants.
 Oops…

-The plants row 3′ tall or more and support each other in the bed.
+The plants grow 3′ tall or more and support each other in the bed.
 Everything looked good, so I didn’t put in strings to support the plants.
 We had an early summer hail & wind storm that knocked down most of the bed.
-If I had put in string supports gridding out the bed, this would have helped the plants stay upright.
+I also had some happy pets sleeping in the flax.
 My 2021 crop will have cross stringing just in case!

 After planting there wasn’t much need for weeding.
 Mainly, I needed patience.
 I waited.
 And waited.
 And watched the stalks get taller and taller.
 Eventually beautiful blue flowers appeared.
 Then the seed heads started to form.
 For finer flax, harvest earlier- general wisdom says when the plant has turned yellow somewhere between 1/2 and 2/3rds of the way up the stalk.
-This year I am planning on getting as close to 2/3rds as I can but before the seed heads develop.
 For 2019, I wanted the seeds, so I waited for the seed heads to fully develop.

 Not the greatest photo, but the bottom 2/3-3/4 of the stalks have turned a greenish yellow.
 The seed heads are nice and plump, and some have started to dry on the plant.
 That’s a bit too long, but I went to an Irish music festival instead of tending my gardens.

 I pulled up the flax, roots and all.
-I tried making towers, but Fergie the dog couldn’t help but knock them over, pee on them, and generally help me see that lashing them to the fence was a better choice.
-They hung on the fence for a while until the bundles were mostly dry.
+I tried making towers, but Fergie the dog couldn’t help but knock them over.
+I lashed them to the fence for a while until the bundles were mostly dry.
 I’m on the southeastern shore of Lake Ontario, so mostly dry is the best I could hope for.
-Then we got one of those super hot, dry spells.
+At last, we got one of those super hot, dry spells.
 I laid out the flax behind a temporary fence and let the sun bake things for a while.